wbcsd/data-exchange-protocol/decisions/log/0032-cross-sectoral-standards.md

         : PACT Framework v2.1
         :: for version 2.1 of the PACFramework
         : GHGP Product
-        :: for the Greehouse Gas Protoco(GHGP)  Product standard : PAS 2050
+        :: for the Greehouse Gas Protocol (GHGP) Product standard : PAS 2050
-        :: for the Publicly AvailablSpecification   (PAS) 2050 : ISO1404-44
+        :: for the Publicly AvailablSpecification (PAS) 2050 : ISO14040-44
         :: for the ISO 14044-44 standard
         : PEF
         :: for the EU [Product Environmental Footprint Guide](https://ec.europa.eu/environment/archives/eussd/pdf/footprint/PEF%20methodology%20final%20draft.pdf)

+        Advisement:
-        Advisement: The enumeration of standards above will be evolved in future revisions.
-Account for this when implementing the validation of this property.
+            The enumeration of standards above CAN evolve in future revisions.
+A host system MUST accept ProductFootprints from later revisions with `crossSectoralStandards` containing values that are not defined in this specification.
     ```

 ## Decision